florianfelice/PYCOF/docs/modules/sql/sql.rst

 The credentials argument can take the path or json file name into account to load them.

 For instance, you can have multiple credential files such as :obj:`/etc/config.json`, :obj:`/etc/MyNewHost.json` and :obj:`/home/OtherHost.json`.
-In :obj:`remote_execute_sql` you can play with the credentials argument.
+In :py:meth:`pycof.remote_execute_sql` you can play with the credentials argument.

     * To use the :obj:`/etc/config.json` credentials you can use the default arguments by not providing anything.
     * To use :obj:`/etc/MyNewHost.json` you can either pass :obj:`credentials='MyNewHost.json'` or the whole path to use them.